specklesystems/speckle-docs/workspaces/members.md

 Once removed:
 - The user will no longer have access to the workspace or any of its projects.
 - This includes projects they had been directly invited to.
+- Any private automation functions authored by the removed user will remain accessible within the Workspace.

+---

+## Managing Automation Access

+Speckle Automate is integrated with Workspaces, allowing members and admins to author and manage private automation functions.
+Ensure that members with access to automation functions have appropriate roles and permissions.